Eligible students may be able to access a range of independent and government funding to help subsidise the cost of your training.

 If you're currently working or have experience in the Queensland building and construction industry, you may be able to study courses subsidised by Construction Skills Queensland (CSQ).
 CSQ is an independent industry-funded body supporting employers, workers, apprentices, and career seekers in the building and construction industry.

-TAFE Queensland is a proud recipient of Construction Skills Queensland (CSQ) funding for a range of courses under four programs – CSQ Short Courses, CSQ Skills Assessment and Gap Training and CSQ Higher Level Skills programs.
+TAFE Queensland is a proud recipient of Construction Skills Queensland (CSQ) funding for a range of courses under five programs – Short Courses, Apprentice Advance Plus, Small Business Program, Skills Assessment and Gap Training, and Higher Level Skills programs.

 The Higher Level Skills program provides a government subsidy to support eligible students to access subsidised training in priority skill sets and selected certificate IV or higher qualifications.
 Visit the Department of Employment, Small Business and Training website to see which qualifications and skill sets are subsidised under this program.